N10100010/mad_gan_thesis/code/README.md

 # TODO CODE

-- implement:
+- implement the classification with images from the different architecture
-  - cifar madgan geneartion
+  - should this also be an experiment?!
+No reason to track any metrics...
-    - The images created from this model are not sufficient
+    - Q: How do we save the classified information, including the images

 ## check